Welcome to today's edition of the Rush 24-7 podcast.

 And he's running around buffooning his way into major success against Hillary Clinton.

-And they can't figure it out inside the beltway.
+And they can't figure it out inside the Beltway.

-You might say people that run the country inside the beltway.
+You might say people that run the country inside the Beltway.

-I hate the cliche of that, but people in Washington, New York, that quarter.
+I hate the cliché of that, but people in Washington, New York, that quarter.

-I mean, the people that that think they run the country are obviously more and more disconnected from the country than ever before.
+I mean, the people that think they run the country are obviously more and more disconnected from the country than ever before.

-It's to the point now that I I think it's incorrect to say that they're out of touch.
+It's to the point now that I think it's incorrect to say that they're out of touch.

 I don't think they're out of touch.